yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ### Mode of Submission ###

-The teaching staff will be grading your code directly on GitHub.
-You will be graded on the latest commit on the master branch before the deadline.
-Your solution for this Problem Set should be contained in a single directory called `ps03`, which should be inside the root directory of the private repository assigned to you.
-The `ps03` directory should contain **all** your project files.
-However, in order to keep the size of your submission small, you should omit the `build` subdirectory that contains the compiled binaries.
-In addition, your submission directory should contain your design explanation `design.pdf` and a README file where you specify which implementation files contain your code.

-You must upload all your work to the master branch of the remote repository.
+You will be using a pilot locally hosted [GitLab](http://cs3217.comp.nus.edu.sg) instance for submitting your code and receiving feedback.

+All the relevant files (images and two source files) for the problem set is located in the group [Problem Sets 2014](http://cs3217.comp.nus.edu.sg/groups/problem-sets-2014) under `Problem Set 3`.
+You should first **fork** the project to your own private workspace, and then **clone** the project to your computer.

+When you begin working, your Xcode project will grow to contain files that are user-specific, and should not be committed to a revision control system.
+You can tell Git to ignore files by writing their definitions in `.gitignore` in the root of a Git repository.
+This has already been done for you, and the definitions we have used are taken from [GitHub](https://github.com/github/gitignore/blob/master/Objective-C.gitignore).

+**Important Note:** This time, you have to create a new Xcode project based on the walkthrough and ensure that all the required files are inside the project that you have forked and cloned.
+We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.
 You will be graded on the **latest commit** before the deadline.

+In addition, your project directory should contain your design explanation `design.pdf` and a README file where you specify which implementation files contain your code.

 Clarifications and questions related to this problem set may be directed to the IVLE Forum under the heading **“Problem Set 3: Bubble Blast Saga Level Designer”.**